zenml-io/zenml/docs/book/starter-guide/collaborate/zenml-deployment.md

 community is more than willing to help out.
 {% endhint %}

+At the end of the deployment, you will recieve a URL (e.g. `https://acaaf63af2074as394ab675ee71d85a-1399000d0.us-east-1.elb.amazonaws.com`).
+Visiting this URL on the browser will show you the same ZenML dashboard that you have seen locally, this time over the web.
+The ZenML Server and the Dashboard are deployed in the same web application and served at this URL.

 ### Connecting to a deployed ZenML Server

 Once ZenML is deployed, one or multiple users can connect to with the